 ISO 14040 series deals with the product life cycle; it covers the guiding principles of life cycle analysis, inventory, impact assessment, and interpretation, and provides some sample applications.
-Credible environmental labeling is dependent on an understanding of the life cycle of a product; consequently, the linkages between the 14020 series and 14040 standards are very important.
+Credible environmental labeling is dependent on an understanding of the life cycle of a product; consequently, there is a close linkage between the 14020 series and 14040 standards.

 The History and Value of Environmental Labeling